Modifying a Solana dApp to Support Eclipse: "Chomping Glass"

 Deploying the Smart Contracts

-This part is easy, since smart contracts on Eclipse typically require few to no changes compared to the Solana deployment.
+This part is easy, since smart contracts on Eclipse typically require no changes compared to the Solana deployment.
 We're going to use the Eclipse Devnet RPC for this example: https://staging-rpc.dev2.eclipsenetwork.xyz

 The first step is to clone the Chomping Glass repo: